 Cho-Po and the Ho-Ling Kingdom

-While Water Chenla was able to stand its ground at Mahidhara court, the Land Chenla was gradually driven out by the last Khmer court (of Jayavarman I).
-From his refuge camp at Nokor Rajasima (What Phu of the Khorat Plateau), Jayavarman he chased down the court of Isanavarman I to the south and settled himself on the throne of Ba-Phnom.
+While Water Chenla was able to stand its ground at Mahidhara court, evidence show that the Land Chenla was gradually driven out by the last Khmer court (of Jayavarman I).
+From his refuge camp at Nokor Rajasima (What Phu of the Khorat Plateau), Jayavarman chased down the court of Isanavarman I to the south and settled himself on the throne of Ba-Phnom.
 During the time, Chinese court started to record the emergence of Cho-Pa and Ho-Ling sending embassies to China.
 Chinese records confirm that the Chinese court receive the embassies of Ho-Ling in 649 or 648, in 666, 767, 768, 813 or 815,818.
 Scholars had been locked in debate to identify the two countries and theirs political affiliation.
 The dilemma was that Chinese records show no consistency in the location of their court and worst yet information provided appeared to be unreliable and lack of precision.
 In that situation, we believe that the two courts were not established in any country. but were transient and moved among friendly courts of both southern and northern India.
 As Cho-Po was already known to be a Chinese reference to Champapura, Ho-Ling that was used as its alternate reference must to have close historical connection with it.
 The Chinese word Ho-Ling (the River of Reed), is the exact translation of the Khmer word "Stung-Treng" that is referring to local rivers (of northeastern part of Cambodia today) that end its course into the Mekong River.
 Our assumption is that it was at the time used as a indigenous reference to the Land Chenla country of Isanapura.
-After the pullout of the Khmer court from Ba-Phnom by Water Chenla, Isanavarman apparently moved to restore back Isanapura.
-The recovering of the new Tang court in 7 apparently gave him enough support to settle his court back in Isanapura.
-Nevertheless he would face with attacks from the Nan-Tchao court of Sri Nara.
-Evidences of repetitive attacks by Nan-Tchao had been noticed by Chinese court for the rest of their hold-up at Stung-Treng (Xiang-Mai: The Sakan Mythology: The Attack of the Man Rebels).
-Even though the Man attacks failed to accomplish their goals, they nevertheless forced the Chenla and the Cham kings to adopt an extreme measure for better protection.
-While the hard core of both courts stayed to defend the country, evidences show that other members were residing abroad for safety and to take care of foreign affairs.
-For diplomacy purpose, they used their indigenous name to make political connection with the Chinese Court.
+After the pullout of the Khmer court from Ba-Phnom by Water Chenla, Isanavarman apparently moved to restore Isanapura, apparently after the political recovering of the new Tang court gave him enough support to settle his court back in Stung-Treng.
+Nevertheless, his return would not be trouble free as he would face sooon attacks from the Nan-Tchao court of Sri Nara.
+Evidences of repetitive attacks by Nan-Tchao had been recorded in the Yunnan chronicle by Chinese court for the rest of their hold-up at Stung-Treng (Xiang-Mai: The Sakan Mythology: The Attack of the Man Rebels).
+Even though the Man attacks failed to accomplish their goals, they nevertheless forced the Chenla and the Cham kings to adopt an extreme measure for securing better their own protection.
+While the hard core of both courts stayed to defend their Indochinese Cham country, evidences show that other members were moving abroad for safety.
+For diplomacy purpose, they used their indigenous name Ho-ling to make political connection with the Chinese Court.
 The new history of the Tang gave out yet another conflict of information about Ho-Ling's exact location.

 The country (Ho-Ling) is at the south of To-Mo-Tchang , and is said to be dependent of South India; it also known to be coast to coast with the Campa of India, which is at the shore of the Gange.
 (FUNAN: Le Funan: P 298)

 To recall back, To-Mo-Chang was the same reference to To-Mo, the Funan capital that we had identified as Mahidhara of the Kedah Mountain.
 Ho-Ling was mentioned to be at the south of To-Mo-Chang (Kedah) that was Java itself.
 Nevertheless, we agree with some scholars that Ho-Ling was not always been at Java.
-As indicated in the passage, it was located at first coast to coast across the old city of Champavati that was actually known as the stronghold of the Cham kings in India.
-Champapura of Prey Nokor was on the other hand a replica of Champavati of the Gangetic India where the Cham Kings of Southeast Asia resided.
-With that past connection, we believe that the fallen courts of Land Chenla and Champapura Were at first taking refuge with the Vishnuite courts of northern India that were centered at Champavati but along the way moved into other locations depending upon their campaign's situation.
-In the next section, we shall argue for a close connection between the two refugee courts and the emerging Chalukya consortium of South India.
-Only after the Chalukyas fought and succeeded to take over Kanchipura from the Pallavas that both Cho-Po and Ho-Ling also moved their courts to Java.
-Before that, we know that Java was the seat of the Sanjaya and the Khmer refugee court from Ba-Phnom making their consortium to fight off the Chenla uprising.
+As indicated in the passage, it was located at first coast to coast across the old city of Champavati that was actually known as the stronghold of the Indian Cham kings.
+With that past connection, we believe that the fallen courts of Land Chenla and Champapura Were at first taking refuge with the Vishnuite courts of northern India that were centered at Champavati but along the way moved into other locations depending upon of their campaign's situation.
+Only after the Chalukyas succeeded to take over Kanchipura from the Pallavas that both Cho-Po and Ho-Ling moved their courts to Java.
+It is important to note that Java had been the seat of the Sanjaya and the Khmer refugee court from Ba-Phnom, during their consortium to fight off the Chenla uprising.
 Score of both Sivaite vestiges at Bramhbanan site and Buddhist vestiges that included the famous Buddhist Boropadur monument were left to witness the formation of Siva-Buddhism Cult that was going to become the state religion of the next KHmer court.
-Evidences moreover show that the Khmer court was already on its way to claim back Prey Nokor and with the support of both Sri Vijaya and Sanjaya, established the next Khmer cakravatin empire leaving Java under the whole control of the Cham kings.
-After the settlement, evidences show that the new Javanese rulers did not forget their past claim over the mainland during the Chenla era.
+On its way to claim back Prey Nokor with the support of both Sri Vijaya and Sanjaya, the next Khmer court left Java for the take-over bythe Cham kings.
+After the settlement, evidences show that the new Javanese rulers did not forget their past claim over the mainland Indochina during the Chenla era.
 Inscriptions of both Java and Champapura later described the naval attacks orchestrated by the Javanese court making its suzerainty felt along the eastern coast of Indochinese Peninsula.
-According to an Arab story, this campaign was conducted in retaliation to the insult of a young Khmer king against his antagonist Zabag's monarch (Xiang-Mai: The Water Chenla's Connection: The Reconstruction of the Khmer Empire at Prey Nokor).
+According to an Arab story, a campaign was conducted in retaliation to the insult of a young Khmer king against his antagonist Zabag's monarch ended in in the lost of the Khmer King's life (Xiang-Mai: The Water Chenla's Connection: The Reconstruction of the Khmer Empire at Prey Nokor).

 The Formation of the Khmer Consortium